tpiekarski/dz-utilities/README.md

 ### Console
 #### Introduction
-Console is a plugin for DAZ Studio for displaying the internal log file in a convenient window pane, which is size- and dock-able.
-By a few events provided by Qt signal and slot concept the display is automatically updated, like after finishing a rendering.
-Next to these signals it is possible to update it manually, clear the displayed lines and set the font size in a property dialog.
+Console is a plugin for DAZ Studio for displaying the internal log file in a convenient and searchable window pane, which is size- and dock-able.
+With the signal/slot concept the display is automatically updated as soon as new lines are written to the log file.
+Furthermore, it offers searching and highlighting of search terms.
+Next to these features it is possible to update the display manually, clear the displayed lines and set the font size in a property dialog.

 ![Screenshot of Console](images/console.jpg?raw=true "Screenshot of Console")